lplazas/kv-store/README.md

 # Simple implementation goals:

-- Represent nodes as go-routines
+- Represent nodes as separate in memory structs
 - Single table approach
 - In memory map used as backing store
 - Main goroutine to act as master and track cluster state
 - Only main node to receive requests
 - Channels as node-node communication
-- Constant number of nodes=5 and shards=2 (1 primary and 1 replica)
+- Constant number of nodes=5 and shards=10 (1- primary and 10 replicas)
 - Handle some errors
   - Node unavailable ->
     - reroute request to replica